sandy9999/compass/README.md

 ## Reproducing results

 To reproduce the paper's results, we provide a driver script (`driver.py`) and a provisioned GCP instance for artifact evaluators.
-This script needs to be run within the provisioned instance for launching testing instances during the experiments.
+The provisioned instance contains sufficient credentials for the script to launch testing instances during the experiments.

+**Note：** As our experiments take long time, we recommend running our script in a `tmux` session.
+Please avoid running multiple experiments at the same time.

 ### Performance Experiments